Skip to content

 • Powering documentation and content management systems.

-Before you begin, you'll need a TABS API key.
-You can get yours by signing up at https://tabstack.ai.
+You’ll need a Tabstack API key.
+Get one by signing up at https://tabstack.ai.

 Default Response: Content with Frontmatter

 A successful request returns a JSON object.
-By default, the API cleverly embeds all extracted metadata (like title, author, etc.) as YAML frontmatter at the top of the content.
+By default, the API embeds all extracted metadata (title, author, etc.) as YAML frontmatter at the top of the content.

 {